 Shortly after, my order for lunch was taken.
 I opted to start with the ‘crab and prawn timbale with watermelon and basil dressing’, followed by a ‘chilled main course salad of hot-smoked salmon with cherry tomato, potatoes with mayonnaise, olives and a lemon and vinaigrette dressing’, and ‘praline mousse’ for dessert.
 Before landing, we were also served afternoon tea with a selection of cakes.

 Menu with a choice of starter, main and dessert

 I also made use of the ‘Club Kitchen’.
 Passengers in Club World can mosey to the front of the cabin and help themselves to a wide range of drinks and snacks, including well-known brands of biscuits and crisps, chocolate, fresh fruit and sandwiches.

-Indian Excursions do not offer international flights (nor travel insurance or tourist visa) and ask that guests arrange their own travel to and from India.
-However, once you do land in New Delhi, we would take care of all your arrangements leaving you to focusing on enjoying all India has to offer, as well as your fabulous hotels.
+Indian Excursions do not offer international flights (nor travel insurance or tourist visa).
+We find that most guests prefer to arrange their own travel to and from India.
+However, once you’ve landed in Delhi, we’ll take care of all your arrangements leaving you to focusing on enjoying all India has to offer, as well as your fabulous hotels.

 To begin planning your private, tailor-made tour with us, please get in touch.0